 Improving Outcomes with Evidence Based Interventions

-(Please note that programmes may change and are subject to a minimum enrolment)This MSc is part of a suite of specialist programmes in childhood studies, developed in conjunction with the Schools of Social Science, Education and Social Work and Psychology.
+(Please note that programmes may change and are subject to a minimum enrolment)This MSc is part of a suite of specialist programmes in childhood studies, developed in conjunction with the Schools of Social Science, Education and Social Work and School of Psychology.

 People teaching you